5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 	- **Kernel/Add**: Enable RestrictEvents.kext

 ### Calculate a Scan Policy (optional)
 The items displayed in the Boot Picker Menu are based on a combination of bits representing supported devices (SATA, NVME, USB, etc.) and file systems (APFS, HFS, NTFS, etc.).
 There are 24 bits which can be turned on and off to modify what's displayed in the Boot Picker.
 The combination of selected bits create what's called the `ScanPolicy`.
-It's located under Misc > Security in the `config.plist.` The default value of my EFI is `0` (everything).
+It's located under in the `config.plist` under `Misc/Security`.
+The default value of my EFI is `0` (everything).
 Although this is great for compatibility, it will also display EFI Folders on drives which are not the boot drive as well.

 To change the `ScanPolicy` to your liking, you can make use of this online calculator: https://oc-scanpolicy.vercel.app/.
 I am using `2687747` for example which hides EFI Folders and NTFS Drives.
 If I need windows I just boot it from the BIOS Boot Menu (F12).